-- If the ReqCurrentLoc parameter (see table 5.12.2.1-1) is set to false in the location acquisition request message received over LI_XLA, the LARF shall use the location information in the UE context at the MME to generate and deliver a location acquisition response based on the provisioned delivery method as described in clauses 7.3.5.5 and 7.3.5.6.
+- If the ReqCurrentLoc parameter (see table 5.12.2-1) is set to false or absent in the location acquisition request message received over LI_XLA, the LARF shall use the location information in the UE context at the MME to generate and deliver a location acquisition response based on the provisioned delivery method as described in clauses 7.3.5.5 and 7.3.5.6.

+If the LocationInformation parameter (see table 5.12.2-1) is absent or set to false, the location information procedure shall not be performed.

+If the ECIDMeasurements parameter (see table 5.12.2-1) is present and set to true, the E-CID measurements procedure shall be performed as follows:

+- After receiving an E-CID measurements request message over LI_XLA, the LARF shall emulate the reception of a CONNECTION ORIENTED INFORMATION message by the MME (see TS 29.171 [54], clause 6.2.2.1.2) in order to transfer an LPPa APDU to the E-UTRAN through the MME as a Location Information message in the network assisted positioning procedure (see TS 23.271 [52], clause 9.3a.2).

+- The LPPa APDU included in the emulated message shall be an E-CID MEASUREMENT INITIATION REQUEST (see TS 36.455 [84], clause 9.1.1.1) where the IEs are populated as follows:

+- LPPa Transaction ID: a value conforming to the LPPa protocol as specified in TS 36.455 [84]; the actual value is left for implementation.

+- E-SMLC Measurement ID: a value conforming to the LPPa protocol as specified in TS 36.455 [84]; the actual value is left for implementation.

+- Report Characteristics: OnDemand.

+- A list of Measurement Quantities Item IEs, for every available value of this IE.

+- After having received the LPPa response message from the E-UTRAN, the MME shall pass the message to the LARF.
+The received LPPa message is either an E-CID MEASUREMENT INITIATION RESPONSE in case of success, or an E-CID MEASUREMENT INITIATION FAILURE, in case of failure.

+If the ECIDMeasurements parameter (see table 5.12.2-1) is absent or set to false, the E-CID measurements procedure shall not be performed.

 7.3.5.4.3 Location acquisition procedure at the LARF in case of 5GC

-The procedure is as follows:
+If the LocationInformation parameter (see table 5.12.2-1) is present and set to true, the location information procedure shall be performed as follows:

-- If the ReqCurrentLoc parameter (see table 5.12.2.1-1) is set to true in the location acquisition request message received over LI_XLA, the LARF shall invoke a ProvideLocationInfo service operation in the AMF (see TS 29.518 [22] clause 5.5.2.4) using the information received in the location acquisition request message to generate the RequestLocInfo parameters.
+- If the ReqCurrentLoc parameter (see table 5.12.2-1) is set to true in the location acquisition request message received over LI_XLA, the LARF shall emulate the invocation of a ProvideLocationInfo service operation in the AMF (see TS 29.518 [22] clause 5.5.2.4) using the information received in the location acquisition request message to generate the RequestLocInfo parameters.
 The LARF shall set the reqCurrentLoc parameter of the RequestLocInfo IE to true (see TS 29.518 [22] clause 5.5.2.4).

-- If the ReqCurrentLoc parameter (see table 5.12.2.1-1) is set to false in the location acquisition request message received over LI_XLA, the LARF shall use the location information in the UE context at the AMF to generate and deliver a location acquisition response based on the provisioned delivery method as described in clauses 7.3.5.5 and 7.3.5.6.
+- If the ReqCurrentLoc parameter (see table 5.12.2-1) is set to false or absent in the location acquisition request message received over LI_XLA, the LARF shall use the location information in the UE context at the AMF to generate and deliver a location acquisition response based on the provisioned delivery method as described in clauses 7.3.5.5 and 7.3.5.6.